 Escaping Slavery, Envisioning Freedom

-Free and open to the public.
+Free and open to the public, with a FREE round trip direct bus from UMass.
 Book signing to follow.

 Erica Armstrong Dunbar is the Charles and Mary Beard Professor of History at Rutgers University.
 Her publications, teaching, and documentary appearances have placed her among a small number of African American women scholars who study black life, culture, and gender up to the Civil War.
 Dunbar received her B.A. from the University of Pennsylvania, where she majored in History and African American Studies and her Ph.D. in History from Columbia University.